Signs and symptoms of mitral valve regurgitation, which depend on its severity and how quickly the condition develops, can include:

 - Swollen feet or ankles

-Mitral valve regurgitation is often mild and progresses slowly.
-You may have no symptoms for decades and be unaware that you have this condition.
+Mitral regurgitation is often mild and progresses slowly.
+You may have no symptoms for decades and be unaware that you have this condition, and it might not progress.

-Mitral valve regurgitation is often first suspected when your doctor hears a heart murmur.
+Your doctor might first suspect you have mitral regurgitation upon detecting a heart murmur.
 Sometimes, however, the problem develops quickly, and you may experience a sudden onset of severe signs and symptoms.

 When to see a doctor

-If you develop signs and symptoms that suggest mitral valve regurgitation or another problem with your heart, see your doctor right away.
-Sometimes the first signs of mitral valve regurgitation are actually those of its complications, including heart failure.
-Heart failure is a condition in which your heart can't pump enough blood to the rest of your body, causing shortness of breath, fluid buildup and fatigue.
-There are a number of causes of this, and mitral valve regurgitation is just one of them.
+If you develop symptoms that suggest mitral valve regurgitation or another problem with your heart, see your doctor right away.
+Sometimes the first indications are actually those of mitral valve regurgitation's complications, including heart failure, a condition in which your heart can't pump enough blood to meet your body's needs.

 - Gaasch WH.
-Indications for and types of corrective surgery in severe chronic mitral valve regurgitation. http://www.uptodate.com/home/index.html.
-Accessed July 14, 2009.
+Surgical procedures in severe chronic mitral valve regurgitation. http://www.uptodate.com/home.
+Accessed June 5, 2014.

 You Are ...
 The Campaign for Mayo Clinic